und3f/devchallenge-2023-spreadsheet/README.md

 So `1abc` is not valid variable name as it starts with a number, not a letter.

+Both cell and spreadsheet identifiers length is limited by the http protocol.

 ### Circular formulas

 In case of circular dependency in formula result would be error.
 In a case of